fortinmike/oculus-quest-manual-cloud-backup/README.md

 1. Download this repository to your computer either as a zip or using git
 1. Download and install [node.js LTS](https://nodejs.org/en/) if you don't have it installed already
 2. Download and install the Android [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools)
+3. Enable USB Debugging on your Quest, connect it and allow access in VR (this is a bit more involved but there are instructions for this online)
-3. Open a terminal/cmd, `cd` to this directory and run: `node index.js` (you will see backup progress as it is performed)
+4. Open a terminal/cmd, `cd` to this directory and run: `node index.js` (you will see backup progress as it is performed)
-4. Check the cloud backup status of your apps and games here: https://secure.oculus.com/my/cloud-backup/
+5. Check the cloud backup status of your apps and games here: https://secure.oculus.com/my/cloud-backup/